nightconcept/boba-site/project/boba-learn.md

 }
 ```

-By using an enum, you make your code more robust.
-The compiler guarantees that a `JobStatus` variable can *never* hold a value other than `Pending`, `Complete`, or `Failed`.
-This eliminates an entire class of bugs related to invalid state.
+By using an enum, you leverage the Boba compiler as a safety net.
+It becomes impossible for a `JobStatus` variable to ever hold an invalid value like "in-progress" or "error".
+This eliminates an entire category of bugs at compile time.

 This chapter provides a foundation for creating your own types.
 In the next chapter, you'll learn about `structs`, which let you group related data together.